 The best mirrorless camera for travel vlogging that we've tested is the Fujifilm X-T4.
-This premium APS-C mirrorless model is a great choice for on-the-go vlogging due to its excellent video stabilization performance in 4k and FHD, fully articulated screen that can be rotated to face you when the camera is held in a selfie position, and exceptionally effective autofocus system, which does a superb job of tracking and maintaining focus on faces.
-It can also record 4k video at 60 fps with a very minor 1.16x crop, so the corresponding reduction in field of view isn't very noticeable.
+This premium APS-C mirrorless model is a great choice for on-the-go vlogging due to its excellent video stabilization performance in 4k and FHD, fully articulated screen that can be rotated to face you when the camera is held in a selfie position, and exceptionally effective autofocus system.
+It can also record 4k video at 60 fps with a very minor 1.16x crop, so the corresponding reduction in the field of view isn't very noticeable.

 It feels very well-built and feels sturdy enough to deal with a couple of minor bumps, and its controls offer great physical feedback.
 Its twin UHS-II SD card slots are a great addition if you're worried about filling up one card too quickly or want a backup in case one is corrupted.
 Whether you're recording in 4k or FHD, video quality is impressive, with decent noise handling capability in low-light environments and sharp, well-rendered object edges and surfaces.
 The NP-235 battery also supplies enough power for fairly extended recording sessions, though real-world battery life can vary dramatically depending on your usage patterns and camera settings.